How to Play Euchre

 Makers

 The team that called trump.
-Must win at least 3 tricks or get euchred.
+Must win at least three tricks or get euchred.

 March

-Winning all 5 tricks.
-Worth 2 points (or 4 if going alone).
+Winning all five tricks.
+Worth two points (or four if going alone).

 Euchre

-When the makers fail to win 3 tricks.
-Defenders score 2 points.
+When the makers fail to win three tricks.
+Defenders score two points.

 Going Alone

-Playing a hand without your partner for a chance at 4 points.
+Playing a hand without your partner for a chance at four points.

 Kitty

-The 4 cards left after dealing.
+The four cards left after dealing.
 The top card proposes trump in round 1.

 Stick the Dealer